socksprox/Fileparty/README.md

-# Decky KDE Connect Plugin
+# Copyparty File Server for Decky
-- Pair your device with KDE connect on the Deck in desktop mode
+- Toggle a bundled Copyparty server from Decky
-- Install this plugin
+- Serves `/home/deck` via copyparty-sfx with a `deck` user (rw/delete)
-- Enable
+- Configure the deck user's password in the UI (defaults to `ChangeMe!plz`)
-- Enjoy remote input and volume control, probably also sending files
+- Shows the Deck's LAN URL once the server is running